How to take care of your tattoo:

 Normal healing time takes anything between 4-14 days and should not produce a thick scab but a thin layer of skin that rolls off during the healing process like a minor sunburn.
 Excess colour will roll of with it.- Line-work doesn’t necessarily have to be wrapped by the way.
 Shading and colour is more difficult and important to take care of.

 After getting your new tattoo take off the cling-film when home.- Wash your hands.- Wash your tattoo with clean hands, warm water and normal shower-gel.
 Showers are absolutely fine and even a must.- The more you wash it the better but do not wash more than 4 times a day.- Tap it dry with a clean towel.- If time at hand, leave it open a while to breathe and dry a bit more.- Apply antiseptic cream like Bepanthen or else.
 Something with Dexpanthenol as ingredient is best.
 Apply not too thick though!- For the first 2-3 days apply fresh cling-film again after the wash and always leave for 12 hour periods – of course with the cream under it.
 Repeat the washing ritual!
 Washing your tattoo is the most important thing to do.
 It helps the skin renew itself.
 The cling-film hinders the skin from getting stuck to clothing or bed-sheets.- It is important to stop using the cling-film after 3 days for the skin to breathe normally.
-The skin has pretty much renewed itself with the help of the cling-film.- From now on wash and cream as much as you can during the day, anything between 2-4 times daily.- In the next days don’t listen to any advice in bars, or so from called tattoo-experts in your circle of friends.- If there are any questions or problems call and ask ME first please.-
+The skin has pretty much renewed itself with the help of the cling-film.- From now on wash and cream as much as you can during the day, anything between 2-4 times daily.- In the next days don’t listen to any advice in bars, or from so called tattoo-experts in your circle of friends.- If there are any questions or problems call and ask ME first please.-

 How to use Numbing cream: